alireza-khoshnoo/FTP/README.md

 # Robotics exercise
-## c# stream file using multi threaded socket with TCP/IP to send and receive files between client & server
+## C# stream file using multi threaded socket with TCP/IP to send and receive files between client & server
 #### to run the code: find  the ' *.exe ' file under ' ConsoleApp1 -> bin -> Debug ' and ' WindowsFormsApp1 -> bin -> Debug ' and run them
 #### then drag and drop files into client form.